 - *February, 2023, BIRD SO, Los Angeles, CA - Satellite platform (over 7 days students will compete onsite @ DW & upload to Scilympiad program)

 - March 4, 2023, Regionals @ College of Lake County Grayslake, IL (Travel on your own)

 - April 2023, State @ University of Illinois Champaign-Urbana, IL (Travel on your own, overnight)

 - May 19-23, 2023, Nationals @ Wichita State University, Wichita, OK (Travel by Air; overnight)

 Regular attendance at weekly event practices is expected.
 Students who commit to events must notify their event coach(es) if they cannot attend practice in advance.
 If participation in multiple events creates a conflict that prevents students from regular attendance at all events, the student may be asked to consider modifying their event participation so all practices can be attended regularly.
 Once event teams have been formed, the expectation is that students will attend weekly practices and be prepared to compete in at least four event teams for the duration of the season.

 Students will not be permitted to request paring down their events to less than four events, or to opt-out of competition.
-Alternate team members are in place to "step in" for unexpected or unavoidable individual situations, but not to take a team member's place because the team member chooses not to fulfill the minimum requirements of team expectations.

 On dates when the team leaves campus early for competitions, students must attend school for at least half of the school day.
 Parents/guardians will be required to contact the attendance office, and the student must be signed out prior to leaving for the competitions.